About

 — ALAN LIGHTMAN, EINSTEIN’S DREAMS

-As the world trends towards practicality, I am instead fascinated by the almost imperceptible stillness before, during and after the moment of discovery; still, frozen moments which slip away as soon as our analytical minds take control.
-My artwork aims to capture these moments, employing surrealist language in a dynamic approach.
-The experience is an intriguing game between real and illusory, questioning our social constructs.
-The imagery becomes the impossible; an illusion of imitation, which always arrives at its own peculiar destination.
+As the world trends toward practicality, I am drawn instead to the almost imperceptible stillness before, during, and after moments of discovery—those frozen instants that slip away as soon as the analytical mind intervenes.
+My artwork seeks to capture these moments, employing a surrealist language within a dynamic, exploratory approach.
+The experience becomes a delicate interplay between the real and the illusory, questioning social constructs and allowing imagery to transform into the impossible—an illusion of imitation that invariably reaches its own peculiar destination.

-I create subtle forms and drawings which combine aspects of the natural landscape with human elements.
-These pieces are designed to draw the viewer into other dimensions, exploring relationships between the human psyche and moments of chaos, solitude, tension, excess and absence.
-These emotions are woven within these fantastical landscapes, while leaving the physical state of the viewer undisturbed.
-The landscapes allow access into private worlds not unlike our own, creating connections across boundaries of time and space.
+I create subtle forms and drawings that intertwine elements of the natural landscape with human presence.
+These works invite viewers into alternate dimensions, exploring the intersections of the human psyche with chaos, solitude, tension, excess, and absence.
+Emotions are embedded within these fantastical landscapes, while leaving the viewer’s physical state undisturbed.
+The environments offer passage into private worlds that mirror our own, forging connections across boundaries of time and space.

 Contact